UK Department for Work and Pensions meets Open Government Data challenge with SuperWEB2

 Department for Work and Pensions

 With Stat-Xplore in place in mid-2013, the DWP Client Statistics team noticed a range of immediate benefits.
-It was now possible to release higher volumes of data - and in much more detail - in response to requests from others in the department.
+It was now possible to release higher volumes of government open data - and in much more detail - in response to requests from others in the department.
 At the same time, all personal details remained completely secure.

 "The process for publishing data is now much more efficient," says Payne.
 "We are able to refer many requests for statistical information directly to Stat-Xplore, rather than having to integrate, compile and present data ourselves.
 We are also able to release official statistics in a much more timely fashion than was previously possible."